rrasheed/DATS-6101-Project-1/README.md

+# Project 1<br/>
-# Project 1 - DATS 6101 Introduction to Data Science - Mary Gibbs and Rayhaan Rasheed
+DATS 6101 Introduction to Data Science<br/>
+Mary Gibbs and Rayhaan Rasheed

 ## Overview
 This project explores a video game ratings and sales data set.